scholarshipcoin/scholarshipcoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Scholarship Core reference implementation of Scholarship.
+See doc/build-*.md for instructions on building the various elements of the Scholarshipcoin reference implementation of Scholarship.